How PR Firms Manage Media and Influencer Credentials Across Client Events

 3. Automated Communications

-When you’re managing 200 applicants across 5 events, manually emailing each one isn’t feasible.
-Automated notifications for application received, approved, declined, and event reminders save hours per event.
+When you’re managing applicants across multiple client events, manually emailing each one is difficult to sustain.
+Automated notifications for application received, approved, declined, and event reminders reduce repetitive admin work.

 4. QR-Coded Badges